pierre-rouleau/pel/doc/pel-manual.rst

    - Installation with `Emacs package-install`_ where all files are byte-compiled in order of their file names (in alphabetical order).
-   - *Manual* installation by cloning the PEL Git Depot and then using the PEL Makefile_ to create a local package archive,and compile all files locally.
+   - *Manual* installation by cloning the PEL Git Depot and then using the PEL Makefile_ to create a local package archive, and compile all files locally.

 The PEL Emacs Lisp files types are the following: